Press ESC to close

 Embarking on data-driven marketing may seem a little daunting, but here are some steps to get you started down the right path:

 Before you harvest new data, audit what you have in-house.
-Make sure it’s tidy and current. -
+Make sure it’s tidy and current.
+Ensure current data is accurate.
+Learn what is data-driven marketing: a quick guide.

 Monitor the performance of your campaigns using platforms such as Google Analytics.
 Leverage data to refine and optimize future efforts.